shoui520/shoui520.github.io/docs/routine.md

 I apologize if "immersion" is a vague term.

-All of that stuff that you did with the anime and the subtitles and the Yomichan is immersion.
+All of that stuff that you did with the anime and the subtitles and Yomichan is immersion.

 ## Day 9